CloseClose

 Hemp being considered the same plant as marijuana was labeled as a narcotic.
 However the myths surrounding hemp are beginning to fade as more and more research is done on the benefits that hemp extracts offer.

-Hemp is one of the most widely studied plants in the nation; unfortunately, there is still quite a bit of confusion concerning hemp.
-We have gathered the latest information on hemp extract to dispel the myths surrounding hemp and provide you with the information that you need to make an informed decision.
+Hemp is one of the most widely studied plants in the nation, but there is still some confusion about it.
+We have gathered the latest information on hemp extract to dispel the myths surrounding it and provide you with the information you need to make an informed decision.

 Fiction – you can get high from hemp

 Fact – THC (tetrahydrocannabinol) is a psychoactive compound that is responsible for the high people experience when they ingest or smoke marijuana.
 There is less than 0.3 percent THC in hemp.
-Instead, hemp contains a number of cannabinoids which are processed by the body differently.
-In fact, one of the cannabinoids, cannabidiol, inhibits the euphoric effects of THC, which means using hemp will counteract any trace amounts of THC found in hemp.
+Instead, hemp contains several cannabinoids, which are processed by the body differently.
+One of the cannabinoids, cannabidiol, inhibits the euphoric effects of THC, which means using hemp will counteract any trace amounts of THC found in hemp.

-Cannabinoids are similar to the flavonoids found in vegetables and fruits.
-Cannabinoids offer numerous healing properties.
+Cannabinoids, like the flavonoids found in vegetables and fruits, offer numerous healing properties.
 One of the cannabinoids found in hemp is CBD.
 CBD is a potent anti-inflammatory that can decrease systemic inflammation, promote health, and reduce oxidative stress.

 Fiction – hemp is illegal

-Fact – In 2018, the US Farm Bill legalized the cultivation and use of hemp.
+Fact—In 2018, the US Farm Bill legalized the cultivation and use of hemp.
 Hemp is a legal product used for medicinal, commercial, and industrial purposes, including rope, clothing, bioplastics, food, paper, insulation, biofuel, and shoes.
-However, there are certain states who have laws on their books that conflict the latest federal laws concerning the cultivation and use of hemp.
+However, specific states have laws that conflict with the latest federal regulations concerning the cultivation and use of hemp.

 Fiction – hemp is addictive

-Fact – Hemp is nonaddictive, non-psychoactive herbal remedy that does not cause a high.
+Fact – Hemp is an addictive, non-psychoactive herbal remedy that does not cause a high.
 The body does not metabolize hemp in the same way that it metabolizes marijuana.
-The phytocannabinoids in hemp support your body’s endocannabinoid system.
-The endocannabinoid system assists with homeostasis and a variety of bodily processes, including metabolism, immune function, stress, memory, mood, pain, reproductive function, and appetite.
+The phytocannabinoids in hemp support your body's endocannabinoid system.
+The endocannabinoid system assists with homeostasis and various bodily processes, including metabolism, immune function, stress, memory, mood, pain, reproductive function, and appetite.

-Manufacturers extract hemp that removes all psychoactive compounds that naturally occur in hemp.
-This leaves the healthy cannabinoids, including CBD, CBD-A, CBN, and CBG.
-The cannabinoids act as antioxidants that scrub free radicals from the body and relieve oxidative stress.
-The cannabinoids also help to reduce systemic inflammation in the body to promote healing and wellness.
+Manufacturers extract hemp, removing all psychoactive compounds that naturally occur in hemp.
+This leaves healthy cannabinoids, including CBD, CBD-A, CBN, and CBG.
+Cannabinoids act as antioxidants that remove free radicals from the body and relieve oxidative stress.
+They also help reduce systemic inflammation in the body to promote healing and wellness.

 Fiction – CBD oil and hemp extracts are the same thing

 Fact – CBD is one of the many phytocannabinoids known for its medicinal properties.
-In full-spectrum hemp extract, you will receive the benefits of CBD as well as a variety of phytocannabinoids and terpenes.
+In full-spectrum hemp extract, you will receive the benefits of CBD and a variety of phytocannabinoids and terpenes.
 These work together synergistically and provide more health benefits than CBD alone.

 Fact vs. Fiction Of Hemp Oil